Neighbour saw police leading children from Tūrangi home after pair found dead

 “She was like a daughter to me.”

-The employer told Stuff she had known the woman for six years and was informed of her death this morning.
+The employer told Stuff she had known the woman for six years and was informed of her death yesterday morning.

 “If you saw any suspicious activity or have any information that may assist police in our investigation please contact police by calling 105 and referencing event number: P059649530.”

-Police tape surrounded the property this morning, with two police staff guarding the property.
+Police tape surrounded the property on Thursday with two police staff guarding the property.

 An adjacent walkway was also blocked off.